History Odyssey eliminates the guesswork of a multiple-resource approach.

 Level three History Odyssey guides are rigorous independent student courses.
 Written for grade 9 and up, each course presents original writings and classic works by such masters as Plato, Homer, and Shakespeare.
 The step by step lessons in each course guide students in tackling rewarding literature, writing persuasive arguments, forming a thesis, and creating research papers.
 Level three study guides contain numerous writing and research assignments and prepare students for college entrance.
 Each guide includes all the necessary worksheets and blackline maps.

-The current History Odyssey Level 3 Ancients and Middle Ages courses are being phased out to be replaced by new editions.
-The print versions of these two courses are no longer available.
-The eBook editions are available from Pandia Press at a much reduced price for a limited time.
+Middle Ages 3 course is being phased out to be replaced by a new edition.
+The eBook edition is available from Pandia Press at a much reduced price for a limited time.
 A new edition of the main spine for Level 3 History Odyssey was released in 2015, and it does not match the sequence of History Odyssey.
-We could not in good conscience continue to offer courses that require our customers to work to match the sequence to the main spine.

-The new edition of Ancients 3 is nearly complete and is planned for release in the spring of 2018.
-Middle Ages 3 is being revised and is planned for summer of 2018.
+The Revised Edition of Ancients 3 is now available.
+Middle Ages 3 is being revised and is planned for 2019.